-A: We offer fixed-rate and Home Equity Lines of Credit (HELOC) financing on primary residences for loan amounts up to $300,000 at 90% of the appraised value.
+A: We offer fixed-rate second mortgages and Home Equity Lines of Credit (HELOC) on primary residences and second/vacation homes for loan amounts up to $300,000 at 90% of the appraised value.

 Q: What states does the Credit Union provide loans in?

-A: We offer equity loan financing in Maryland, the District of Columbia and Virginia.
+A: We offer equity loan financing in Maryland, Delaware, the District of Columbia, Pennsylvania, Virginia and West Virginia.

 Q: What HELOC loan options are available?

 A: The Credit Union’s HELOC offers flexibility with an adjustable rate with a 10-year draw period and a 15-year repayment period.
 During the 10-year draw period, funds can be drawn on an as-needed basis.